 Christmas is traditionally a time for seeing family, but this year may be a little different.

 Lockdown rules have been relaxed for the Christmas period, but many people may still choose to avoid seeing relatives until a vaccine has been rolled out.

 Fortunately, that doesn’t mean you can’t keep in touch.

 We’ve compiled a list of activities to enjoy with grandparents and other family members who may be living somewhere else.

 Credit: Shutterstock/LightField Studios

 All these are free and easy to use – and there’s plenty you can do during digital meetups aside from exchanging details of your fantastically interesting days shut up in your home.
-You can play games such as Snap (if both parties have a pack of cards), or Categories; set each other quizzes; teach each other skills, like knitting or baking; or read to each other or start a (kids’) virtual book club.
+You can play games such as Snap (if both parties have a pack of cards), or Categories; set each other quizzes; teach each other skills, for instance knitting or baking; or read to each other or start a (kids’) virtual book club.

-READ MORE: a guide to skype
+READ MORE: A parents’ guide to Skype

 Family group chats